siyangsun/courtyard/content/learning about learning.md

 ---
-title: Reasons to learn a new skill
+title: Learning about learning
-tags: []
+tags:
 ---

 The act of learning itself can be thought of as a skill that one can continuously improve at by understanding the cognitive process of learning.
 This is also known as [meta-learning](https://en.wikipedia.org/wiki/Meta-learning).